TommyStarK/Hermes/docs/TCP_SOCKET.md

 ## TCP Socket:

 Basic abstraction of the TCP socket features for unix and windows socket.
-The TCP socket is able to perform the basic server-side and client-side operations such as binding the socket and listening on it for the server, or connecting the socket to a given host/service for the client.
-Every operation of the TCP socket is synchronous.
+The TCP socket provides blocking stream-oriented socket functionalies.

 ### public API: